 The Graphic Medicine Confab is a roundtable conversation focusing on the challenges and techniques of making graphic medicine: comics about everything and anything to do with health, medicine, illness and our bodies.
 Meetings are organized by Kriota Willberg, Joel Christian Gill, Georgia Webber, and Benjamin Schwartz.
 Each Confab has a theme and a facilitator (see below for details.)
-The GMC met four evenings this summer via Zoom.
+The GMC began the summer of 2020 via Zoom.
 Artists, educators, librarians, health care professionals, patients, and others contributed compelling questions and comments, creating dynamic conversations about a wide range of topics.
 Graphic Medicine Confab #1 with Kriota Willberg (6-16-20) Part 1… Read More

 The 2020 Graphic Medicine Conference will be held July 16 – 19, 2020 in Toronto, Ontario, Canada!
 This year’s theme will invite you to reflect on Graphic Medicine In/During Troubled Times: Social Justice and Human Rights.
 We will have the Call For Papers out by the 1st of December.
 Please keep an eye on the conference page.
 When referring to the conference on social media, please use the hashtag #GraphMed2020